GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 - Mini Map

 The mini map is a tool that allows your team to communicate without ever typing.
 Make your mini map as large as possible to see where people are.
 If your team has vision of an enemy, you will see them on the map.
-You can make quick calls on the map by holding shift and then clicking on the map to ping, or holding right click to draw on it.
+You can make quick calls on the map by holding shift and then left clicking on the map to ping, or holding shift and right click to draw on it.
 Don’t obscure the map so others can read it, but sometimes giving a little arrow in the direction of a node where enemies are approaching can make a big difference.
 Putting a target mark on an enemy also automatically pings their location on the map, alerting allies to their location.
 Also you can see downed enemies on the map even if they are in stealth.

 - Combat Text

 You will see what numerical interactions you have with others through the text that appears near that interaction.
 Damage you deal will show up in white.
 Critical hits have a red background to them.
 Healing you receive or give to others is green.
 Barrier you receive or give to others is blue.
+Damage mitigated by barrier is yellow.

 Get comfortable with skill rotations and cooldowns by practicing in between matches so you don’t need to constantly look at your skill bar.